Saturday, November 16, 2024

 Controlling 3-Phase Induction Motors Using VFD And PLC

-A simple control panel is wired using an Allen Bradley PLC for demonstration.
-An extended Intouch wonderware SCADA can be developed also.
+Here, we use a Delta AC motor drive for operation.
+A simple control panel is wired using an Allen Bradley PLC for demonstration purposes.
+An extended Intouch Wonderware SCADA can be developed also.

 An electrical motor is an electromechanical device that converts electrical energy into mechanical energy.
-In the case of 3-phase AC operation, the most-widely-used motor is the 3 Phase Induction Motor as this type of motor does not require any starting device, being a self-starting motor.
+In 3-phase AC operations, the most widely used motor is the 3-phase induction motor, as it does not require any starting device due to its self-starting capability.

 Fig. 1: Entire system layout